corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

 The Leisure District `district_hab_cultural` and the Leisure Arcology `district_arcology_leisure` are overridden in order to reintroduce Culture Workers.
+This mod has built-in compatibility with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

+Built for Stellaris version 3.6 "Orion."
+Not compatible with achievements.

 ### When to Install